yunyu/vertx-console/README.md

 API
 ==

-Documentation for the API and a console page template are currently in-progress.
-Stay tuned!
+Documentation for the API is currently in-progress.
+In the meantime, an [example console page](https://github.com/yunyu/vertx-console-example) template is available.